stream-project/Maturity_Model/README.md

 ## File Structure

-- `Maturity_Model.xlsx`: Excel file containing the STREAM module for the maturity model.
+- `MM_FAIRData.xlsx`: Excel file containing the STREAM module for the maturity model.
 - `README.md`: This file providing an overview of the repository.

 ## FAIR Principles